Hibou123440/North-Yankton/README.md

 Preview
 https://imgur.com/a/lrkeZzX
 # INSTALLATION:
 Simply put this in your server like you would with any other resource.
+Yep that easy.

 # CONFIGURATION:
 There are no configuration options for this resource.